ceremcem/smith-sync/README.md

 # Disclaimer

-This library and tools are in very early stage (even though I use these tools everyday for my own backups) and you **SHOULD** take appropriate actions in order not to loose your backups and even your system.
+Althoug I use these tools in my everyday backup tasks, this library and tools are in very early stage and you **SHOULD** take appropriate actions in order not to loose/destroy your backups and even your operating system.

 **DO NOT USE THESE TOOLS UNLESS YOU READ AND UNDERSTAND THEM!**